Reviewed By Andreas Zabczyk Aug 19, 2009 Updated Aug 01, 2023

 It is now possible to manufacture many kinds of high quality gemstones in a laboratory, including sapphire, ruby, emerald and diamond.
 So what does this mean for the natural gemstone business?

 Synthetic or lab-created gemstones are made of the same material as natural gemstones, so they share the same chemical and optical properties.
 A synthetic sapphire is composed of aluminum oxide, the same material as the natural stone.
 It is just as hard and just as brilliant as a natural sapphire.
 In fact the color and clarity of the synthetic stone may well be superior to most natural sapphires.
 The synthetic sapphire will also be available in larger sizes and at a much lower price.

-Usually a better product at a lower price is a sure bet to succeed in the market.
-But natural gemstones continue to be preferred by most knowledgeable gem buyers.
+Usually a better product at a lower price is a sure bet for success with regard to marketing.
+However, natural gemstones continue to be preferred by most knowledgeable gem buyers.
 In fact many of these buyers would not even consider buying a synthetic gemstone.
 Why is that?

 Rutile Inclusions in Natural Sapphire

 We might say that natural gemstones are rare in a special way - they are a kind of miracle of nature; a happy accident where the right conditions came together to produce a material that can be cut and polished to produce a finished product with remarkable optical properties.